-We have audited the accompanying financial statements of the governmental activities, each major fund, the aggregate discretely presented component units, and the aggregate remaining fund information, as applicable, of the City of Corbin, Kentucky, as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the basic financial statements of the City of Corbin, Kentucky as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, the Corbin Tourism Commission (an aggregately presented component unit), and the aggregate remaining fund information, as applicable, of the City of Corbin, Kentucky, as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the basic financial statements of the City of Corbin, Kentucky as listed in the table of contents.
+We did not audit the financial statements of the City Utilities Commission or the Corbin Public District Library, which are component units of the City of Corbin.
+Those financial statements were audited by other auditors but are presented with the government wide statements.